Micro-enterprise website - what to keep in mind?

-The appearance of a subpage of a product in an online store without a clear and bright "Buy Now" button will not be the same effective as with her.
+The appearance of a product subpage in an online store without a clear and bright "Buy Now" button will not be as effective as with it.

 All this because the key elements of the website just need to be highlighted.
 They must be correct

-This definitely increases the chances that an important element (for example, a button) will not go unnoticed by users.
+This definitely increases the chances that an important element (like a button) will not go unnoticed by users.

 USP stands for Unique Selling Proposition.

-Basically, the idea is that your micro-business site should clearly indicate to visitors that your company stands out from the crowd. competitors.
+Essentially, the idea is that your micro-business website should make it clear to visitors that your company stands out from the competition.

 Exceptionally fast delivery times?
 Products created or painted by hand?
 Interesting package contents?
 Bonuses that no other company provides?
 There can be many ideas.